-Deciding to undergo bariatric surgery to help with weight loss should not be taken lightly.
+Deciding to undergo bariatric surgery to aid weight loss should be a thoughtful decision.
 There are many different types of bariatric surgery as well as non-surgical alternatives.
 When choosing the type of procedure that is right for you, one of the biggest things to consider is if you are willing to live with the results forever.
-Most weight loss surgeries are not reversible and are considered permanent.
+Doctors consider most weight loss surgeries to be permanent and not reversible.

-Gastric sleeve surgery helps a patient lose weight by reducing the size of their stomach and limiting the amount they can eat during a meal.
-Between 70% and 85% of the patient’s stomach is surgically removed and then closed up using staples reshaping it into a small pouch-like sleeve.
+Gastric Sleeve Surgery helps a patient lose weight by reducing the size of their stomach and limiting the amount they can eat during a meal.
+Surgery removes between 70% and 85% of the patient’s stomach and then closes it up using staples, reshaping it into a small pouch-like sleeve.

-Sometimes there is confusion about whether a weight loss procedure can be reversed after it has been completed.
+Sometimes people get confused about whether they can reverse a weight loss procedure after they have completed it.
 Some procedures are temporary, some will last indefinitely, and some may or may not be reversible.

-- Permanent reversible – some procedures are considered “permanent” meaning that once completed, they will stay that way and should not come undone.
-This does not always mean that they cannot be reversed such as in the case of an endoscopic sleeve gastroplasty (more about this later).
+Some procedures receive the label ‘permanent,’ signifying that once people complete them, they will remain that way and should not revert.
+This doesn’t always mean that they cannot be reversed, as is the case with an endoscopic sleeve gastroplasty (more details on this later).

-- Permanent irreversible – sometimes when the term “permanent” is used to describe bariatric surgery, it means that once it is done, there is no going back.
-Gastric sleeve, gastric bypass, and duodenal switch surgeries are permanent and the alterations to the stomach can not be reversed.
+Sometimes when we use the term “permanent” to describe bariatric surgery, it signifies that once you undergo it, there is no turning back.
+Gastric sleeve, gastric bypass, and duodenal switch surgeries are permanent, and you cannot reverse the alterations to the stomach.

-- Revisable – after having permanent, irreversible bariatric surgery, it may be possible to have revision surgery to change one procedure into another.
-For example, a gastric sleeve surgery can be converted to a gastric bypass.
+After having permanent, irreversible bariatric surgery, it may be possible to have revision surgery to change one procedure into another.
+For example, you can convert a gastric sleeve surgery into a gastric bypass.

 When researching your options, it is important to ask your bariatric surgeon questions to make sure you understand all the ins & outs of the bariatric procedure you are signing up for.